fscelliott/code-example-sensible/python/readme.md

-This starter code calls Sensible [extraction APIs](https://docs.sensible.so/reference#extract-data-from-a-document) and returns extracted data from a PDF.
+This starter code calls Sensible [extraction APIs](https://docs.sensible.so/reference#extract-data-from-a-document) and returns structured data from a PDF.
 You'll need an [API key](https://www.sensible.so/get-early-access).

 Run